Easy Eggplant Parmesan

 - Repeat until all the eggplant is breaded.

-- In a medium sized sauté pan, add your vegetable oil.
-Once the oil hits 375-400 degrees, begin frying the eggplant.
+- In a medium sized sauté pan, add vegetable oil.
+Once the oil hits 375 degrees, begin frying the eggplant.

-- I only added 2-3 pieces at a time to prevent overcrowding the pan.
+- Only add 2-3 pieces at a time to prevent overcrowding the pan.
 Fry each side for 1-2 minutes, or until both sides are golden-brown.

 - Place the golden-brown eggplant on paper towel to absorb any excess oil.